 The wheel offers four basic controller buttons on the right side and the D-pad on the left side while there are a lot of buttons on the top.
-Moreover, this wheel provides two buttons on the grip area which are really great in terms of accessibility and we really liked the overall layout of the racing wheel.
+Moreover, this wheel provides two buttons on the grip area which are great in terms of accessibility and we liked the overall layout of the racing wheel.
 The rotation of the wheel is a bit disappointing as it does not provide even a single complete rotation but still, it gives a satisfactory experience after optimizing the sensitivity.

-Overall, this racing wheel provides great value and we think that this wheel can provide you with a pleasant experience if you are new to the simulation gaming.
+Overall, this racing wheel provides great value and we think that this wheel can provide you with a pleasant experience if you are new to simulation gaming.